You depend on your water heater for a lot of things. Think about how miserable you would be without your hot shower in the morning!

 This sign is more specific to hot water tanks, as tankless water heaters have a water supply shutoff.

-A leaking hot water tank won’t just cause damage to your home; it could also end up costing you money on your utility bill.
+A leaking hot water tank won’t just cause damage to your home; it could also end up causing your utility bill to skyrocket.

 It’s important to check your water heater tank regularly for leaks.
 The older the tank gets, the more likely it’ll develop problems like leaks.